 The shellacking was reflected in the major producer shares, like BHP Billiton (BHP), Freeport McMoRan (FCX), and Rio Tinto (RIO), with prices down by half or more.
 Write-downs of asset values became epidemic at many of these firms.

 The selloff was especially punishing for the gold miners, with lead firm, Barrick Gold (GOLD), seeing its stock down by nearly 80% at one point, lower than the darkest days of the 2008-2009 stock market crash.

 You also saw the bloodshed in the currencies of commodity-producing countries.
 The Australian dollar led the retreat, falling 30%.
 The South African Rand has also taken it on the nose, off 30%.
 In Canada, the Loonie got cooked.

-While the present one is short in terms of years, no one can deny how business cycles have been greatly accelerated by globalization and the Internet.
+While the present one is short in terms of years, no one can deny how business cycles will be greatly accelerated by the end of the pandemic.

 Some new factors are weighing on miners that didn’t plague them in the past.
-Reregulation of the US banking system is forcing several large players, like JP Morgan (JPM) and Goldman Sachs (GS) to pull out of the industry.
+Reregulation of the US banking system has forced several large players, like JP Morgan (JPM) and Goldman Sachs (GS) to pull out of the industry completely.
 That impairs trading liquidity and widens spreads— developments that can only accelerate upside price moves.